joolstorrentecalo/gitlab-foss/doc/administration/self_hosted_models/index.md

 To deploy a self-hosted large language model:

 1. [Set up your self-hosted model deployment infrastructure](../../administration/self_hosted_models/install_infrastructure.md) and connect it to your GitLab instance.
-1. [Configure your GitLab instance to access self-hosted models](../../administration/self_hosted_models/configure_duo_features.md) using instance and group settings.
+1. [Configure your GitLab instance to access self-hosted models](../../administration/self_hosted_models/configure_duo_features.md) using instance and group level settings.

 ## Self-hosted models compared to the default GitLab AI vendor architecture